Julie HandysideKindergarten/ Science 1st-3rd

 Charleen LoperFirst Grade

 Charleen Loper graduated from Boise State University in 2008 with her Bachelor of Arts in Early Childhood Studies.
 She holds two teaching certificates, birth-third grade and K-8.
-This year she will begin her tenth year of teaching.
+This year she will begin her 11th year of teaching and she is very thankful to teach here at North Star.
 Prior to coming to North Star, Mrs. Loper taught kindergarten for two years before realizing first grade was her true passion.
 She promotes a collaborative classroom atmosphere where children are excited to learn and grow both academically and personally.
 Mrs. Loper encourages her students to have a positive outlook and to believe in their ability to conquer any given task.

 Mrs. Loper looks forward to working together with her student's families here at North Star to create a classroom full of lifelong learners!